scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDLAuditor.md

     * Allow **connections between Ledger and Auditor** to make ScalarDL (Auditor mode) work properly.
     * For more details about these network requirements, refer to [Create network peering for ScalarDL Auditor mode // TODO: Add link of new document]().

-### Note
+{% capture notice--info %}
+**Note**

 For Byzantine fault detection in ScalarDL to work properly, do not deploy your application pods on the same AKS clusters as the ScalarDL Ledger and ScalarDL Auditor deployments.

+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ## Recommendations (optional)

 The following are some recommendations for deploying ScalarDL Ledger and ScalarDL Auditor.
 These recommendations are not required, so you can choose whether or not to apply these recommendations based on your needs.

+### Create at least three worker nodes and three pods per AKS cluster

+To ensure that the AKS cluster has high availability, you should use at least three worker nodes and deploy at least three pods spread across the worker nodes.
+You can see the [ScalarDL Ledger sample configurations](../conf/scalardl-custom-values.yaml) and [ScalarDL Auditor sample configurations](../conf/scalardl-audit-custom-values.yaml) of `podAntiAffinity` for making three pods spread across the worker nodes.

+{% capture notice--info %}
+**Note**

+If you place the worker nodes in different [availability zones](https://learn.microsoft.com/en-us/azure/availability-zones/az-overview) (AZs), you can survive an AZ failure.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDL Ledger and ScalarDL Auditor node pool

 From the perspective of commercial licenses, resources for each pod running ScalarDL Ledger or ScalarDL Auditor is limited to 2vCPU / 4GB memory.
-In addition, we recommend deploying one ScalarDL Ledger pod and one Envoy pod on each worker node and deploying one ScalarDL Auditor pod and one Envoy pod on each worker node.
+In addition, there are some pods other than ScalarDL Ledger and ScalarDL Auditor pods on the worker nodes.

-In other words, the following components run on one worker node:
+In other words, the following components could run on one worker node:

 * AKS cluster for ScalarDL Ledger
   * ScalarDL Ledger pod (2vCPU / 4GB)
-  * Envoy proxy (0.2–0.3 vCPU / 256–328 MB)
+  * Envoy proxy
+  * Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
   * Kubernetes components
 * AKS cluster for ScalarDL Auditor
   * ScalarDL Auditor pod (2vCPU / 4GB)
-  * Envoy proxy (0.2–0.3 vCPU / 256–328 MB)
+  * Envoy proxy
+  * Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
   * Kubernetes components

-With this in mind, you should use the worker node that has 4vCPU / 8GB memory resources.
-We recommend running only the above components on the worker node for ScalarDL Ledger and ScalarDL Auditor.
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability that we mentioned in the previous section [Create at least three worker nodes and three pods](./CreateAKSClusterForScalarDLAuditor.md#create-at-least-three-worker-nodes-and-three-pods-per-aks-cluster).
 And remember, for Byzantine fault detection to work properly, you cannot deploy your application pods on the same AKS clusters as the ScalarDL Ledger and ScalarDL Auditor deployments.

-Note that you should configure resource limits based on your system's workload if the Envoy pod exceeds the above resource usage.
-In addition, you should consider scaling out the worker node and the ScalarDL Ledger or ScalarDL Auditor pod if the ScalarDL Ledger or ScalarDL Auditor pod exceeds the above resource usage and if latency is high (throughput is low) in your system.
+However, three nodes with at least 4vCPU / 8GB memory resources per node is a minimum environment for production.
+You should also consider the resources of the AKS cluster (e.g., the number of worker nodes, vCPUs per node, memories per node, pods of ScalarDL Ledger, and pods of ScalarDL Auditor) depends on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should also consider the maximum number of pods on the worker node to decide on the worker node resources.

 ### Create node pools for ScalarDL Ledger and ScalarDL Auditor pods

 AKS creates one system node pool named **agentpool** that is preferred for system pods (used to keep AKS running) by default.
 We recommend creating additional node pools with **user** mode for ScalarDL Ledger and ScalarDL Auditor pods and deploying ScalarDL Ledger and ScalarDL Auditor pods on those additional node pools.

-### Create a node pool for monitoring components (kube-prometheus-stack and loki-stack)

-We recommend running only pods related to ScalarDL Ledger and ScalarDL Auditor on the worker node for ScalarDL Ledger and ScalarDL Auditor.
-If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node pools for monitoring pods.

 ### Configure cluster autoscaler in AKS